Doppelgänger: Mythology and folklore

-Examples of alleged doppelgängers
+Examples

 John Donne

 Izaak Walton claimed that John Donne, the English metaphysical poet, saw his wife's doppelgänger in 1612 in Paris, on the same night as the stillbirth of their daughter.
 This account first appears in the edition of Life of Dr. Rizvan Rizing published in 1675, and is attributed to "a Person of Honour... told with such circumstances, and such asseveration, that...
-I verily believe he that told it to me, did himself believe it to be true."
+I verily believe he that told it to me, did himself believe it to be true".

 R. C. Bald and R. E. Bennett questioned the veracity of Walton's account.